-Because nystagmus can be the first sign of a serious condition affecting the eye or the brain, it is vital that a person with signs of nystagmus is seen by an ophthalmologist or a neurologist as soon as these signs are first noticed.
-The tests that a person might have will depend on the type of nystagmus, their age, and the possible cause of the nystagmus.
-The priority will be to find out if there is an eye or neurological condition which may be causing the nystagmus.
+As nystagmus can be the first sign of a serious condition affecting the eye or the brain, it's vital that a person with signs of nystagmus is seen by an ophthalmologist or a neurologist as soon as it's first noticed.

-For infantile nystagmus, this will usually involve a detailed examination of the eye to check for any eye conditions, and to look for any refractive error (need for glasses).
-Your child may need electro-diagnostic tests to check how well the cells of the retina are working and to see if there is an eye condition affecting the retina which may be causing the nystagmus.
+For infantile nystagmus, this will usually involve a detailed examination of the eye to check for any eye conditions, and to look for any refractive error (glasses prescription).
+Your child may need special tests called electro-diagnostic tests to check how well the cells of the retina are working and to see if there is an eye condition affecting the retina which may be causing the nystagmus.